John C. Shields: Chief Justice

 The post of Chief Justice of the Arizona Territorial Supreme Court was filled in March 1884 by Sumner Howard, an appointee of President Chester A. Arthur.
 With the election of President Grover Cleveland, Howard sensed he was about to be removed and resigned in October 1885 to ease the appointment of Shields to the Arizona bench.
 On October 23, 1885, President Cleveland appointed Shields as Chief Justice of the Arizona Territorial Supreme Court.
 One of the most intellectual men to preside on the territorial bench, Shields took his oath of office on November 9, 1885, in Prescott, Arizona Territory.
 There was a district court session already in progress when the new justice took office, and a session of the territorial supreme court scheduled for January.
 Shortly after his arrival, Shields requested a leave of absence following the January session to "close up my business" back in Michigan.

 The Arizona Reports lists eight opinions authored by Shields.
 Several had only short term importance such as a procedural matter in Soloman v.
 Norton, 2 Arizona 100 (1886), a mortgage foreclosure case, Asher v.
 Cox, 2 Arizona 71 (1886), or Mooney v.
 Broadway, 2 Arizona 107, which allowed the plaintiff to collect a debt from the Maricopa County sheriff after it was determined the original payment had been lost due to "negligent acts and omissions" by the officer.
 Territory of Arizona v.
 Davis, 2 Arizona 59 (1886), ordered a new trial for a convicted murderer due to evidence being excluded in the original trial.
 Waller v.
 Hughes, 2 Arizona 114 (1886), dealt with a man who felt he should not have to pay taxes on a mine because the federal government had not provided him with a patent to the mining claim.
-Shields found that the payment of taxes by the owner, and acceptance of the payment by the government, established title to the property in absence of the patent.
+Shields found that the payment of taxes by the owner, and acceptance of the payment by the government, established title to the property in the absence of the patent.
 The Chief Justice's ruling in Jeffords v.
 Hines, 2 Arizona 162 (1886), along with its twin case, United States v.
 Tenney and Christofferson, 2 Arizona 127 (1886), attracted considerable attention by upholding convictions under the Edmunds Act of Mormons who practiced polygamy.